|

 sci/fi-action movies, Jumper is made with the intention of

-it's a roller-coaster film with an infantile charm and attraction (who
+It's a roller-coaster ride with an infantile charm and attraction – indeed, who hasn't dreamt of having David Rice's talent?

-abundances of images depicting teleporting, but surprisingly few
+of images depicting teleporting, yet surprisingly few

 geographical.
 And the monotonous Hayden Christensen cannot breathe life

-into what should have been a fun way of living until he gets help from the
+into what should have been a fun way of living – until he gets help from the

 little as he can out of another stock character.
 Dying his hair just isn't